MatteoBosco89/UnityCodeSmellAnalyzer/README.md

 -a, --assembly      Additional assemblies directory (i.e., to analyze DLLs).

--s, --statements    Set output all statements.
+-s, --statements    Output all statements raw code in the JSON.

 -n, --name          The project name.